trychlos/pwix-env-settings-ext/README.md

     - `EnvSettingsExt.C.Verbose.CONFIGURE`

         Trace `EnvSettingsExt.configure()` calls and their result

+    - `EnvSettingsExt.C.Verbose.SETTINGS`

+        Trace the result of calls to `environmentSettings()` function

+    - `EnvSettingsExt.C.Verbose.PACKAGES`

+        Be verbose when reconfiguring a package based of the got settings

+    Defaults to `EnvSettingsExt.C.Verbose.CONFIGURE`.

 Please note that `EnvSettingsExt.configure()` method should be called in the same terms both in client and server sides.